Plastic Electrical Panels

-The manufacturer for both of the two panels I’ve witnessed was Square D – one of the most well known names in Electrical Panels in the United States.
-The name on the two panels is Trilliant.
+The manufacturer for the panels that I’ve encountered was Square D – one of the most well known and respected names in Electrical Panels in the United States.
+The model name was Trilliant.

-This type of panel was manufactured between the years of 1990 – 1996.
+This model of panel was manufactured between the years of 1990 – 1996 by Square D.

-Plastic electrical panels were widely adopted in Europe, however the panels were viewed with skepticism by most electricians here in the United States and as a result, were not widely adopted in any area of the country.
+Interestingly enough, plastic electrical panels were welcomed with open arms in Europe, but here in the United States, they were met with serious skepticism by most electricians, and as a result were not widely adopted in any area of the U.S.

-As a result, this panel and other types of plastic electrical panels were effectively phased out of use.
+Because of the skepticism, Trilliant panels and other types of plastic electrical panels (which apparently there were others), were effectively phased out of use here in the States.

-There are no known major deficiencies that are associated with this particular type of panel.
-However, the circuit breakers and other parts are known to be very expensive to replace.
+There were no known major deficiencies that were associated with plastic electrical panels.
+But a byproduct of the panels not being adopted for use here in the U.S., was that the circuit breakers and other components of the panels are very expensive to replace.

 The only know potential issue with the panel is an issue with the surge protectors that were designed for use in the panels.
 The surge protectors were recalled in 1995.

-Also, the plastic screws are very difficult to operate and can break easily.
-And of course, the screws are very hard to replace.
-If you lose enough screws, you have an unsecured dead front cover.
+The plastic screws that hold the “dead front cover” in place are very difficult to operate and can be easily broken.
+And of course, the screws are very hard to replace if you do break them.
+And if you lose enough screws, you have an unsecured panel cover.

 NH Licensed Home Inspector # 316